 More than 120,000 people who live in the Neponset Watershed get some or all of their drinking water from local sources.
-All water supplies are finite and it’s up to us to protect this critical and precious resource.
+Working with municipalities and residents, NepRWA helps to protect this critical and precious resource.

 When replacing water appliances, make sure to look for the WaterSense label.
 WaterSense is a U.S. Environmental Protection Agency (EPA) program designed to encourage water efficiency in the United States through the use of a special label on consumer products.
 WaterSense is to water appliances, what Energystar is to electrical items.

 IMPORTANT: Many water departments in the Neponset Watershed encourage water efficiency by offering rebates for water efficient toilets and clothes washers, and by offering free water efficient showerheads and faucet aerators.
 Check with your Water Department prior to making a purchase to see what they offer.

 Small changes to your daily routine can make a big difference in conserving both water and energy.
 (After all, it takes energy to make hot water.)
 To start, make sure you turn off the faucet when brushing your teeth and make sure that clothes washers are full before you run them.